Approximate perfect fluid solutions with quadrupole moment: Linearized quadrupolar metrics

+We will assume that the exterior gravitational field of the compact object is described to the first order in $q$ by the line element (\ref{qmatch}), which represents a particular approximate solution to Einstein's equations in vacuum.

 To construct the approximate interior line element, we start from the exact line element (\ref{in_lel}) and use the approximate solution (\ref{qmatch}) as a guide.
-Following this procedure, an appropriate interior line element can be expressed as \be ds^2 = e^{2 \nu} (1+qa) dt^2 - (1+qc+qb)\frac{dr^2}{1-\frac{2\tilde m}{r}} - (1+qa+qb)r^2d\theta^2 -(1-qa)r^2\sin^2\theta d\varphi^2\ , \ee where the functions $\nu=\nu(r)$, $a=a(r)$, $c=c(r)$, $\tilde m=\tilde m(r)$, and $b=b(r,\theta)$.
+Following this procedure, an appropriate interior line element can be expressed as

+where the functions $\nu=\nu(r)$, $a=a(r)$, $c=c(r)$, $\tilde m=\tilde m(r)$, and $b=b(r,\theta)$.
 Notice that we have introduced an additional auxiliary function $c(r)$ which plays a role similar to that of the auxiliary function $h(r)$ of the interior line element (\ref{in_lel}).
-Notice that this approximate line element contains also the approximate exterior $q-$metric (\ref{qmatch}) as a particular case.
-This implies that vacuum fields can also be investigated in this approximate approach.
+Notice that the approximate line element (\ref{apin1}) contains also the approximate exterior $q-$metric (\ref{qmatch}) as a particular case.
+This implies that vacuum fields can also be investigated by using this approximate line element.